Tw33t3r/Filesystem/README.md

 Written initially as a group project by Garrett Tvedt, Ryan Cook, and Moriah Miller.

-Further edited for personal portfolio use by Garrett Tvedt
+Further edited and optimized for personal portfolio use by Garrett Tvedt